-Through Physical Therapy, Nationwide Children's Hospital offers a rehabilitation program specifically for young athletes and children who have suffered bone and/or muscle injuries.
+Through Physical Therapy, Nationwide Children's Hospital offers a rehabilitation program specifically for athletes and children who have suffered bone and/or muscle injuries.
 The Sports and Orthopedic Physical Therapy team works closely with Nationwide Children's Sports Medicine and the department of Orthopedics to help rehabilitate and return children to their previous function level.

 "Nationwide Children's Hospital, a place where everything matters.
 It was an easy choice to pursue a residency experience at this hospital.
 Their mission of care, advocacy, research, education and service speaks volumes.
 The vision was also captivating, "create optimal health for every child in our community".
 Who doesn't want that?
 After I met some of the PT team, it only seemed natural to be a part of such a valuable group that "does the right thing" to ensure best outcomes and experiences for every child (family) that is treated."